dj-smart/Blood_Donation_Management_System_Using_Django/README.md

 5) Show some intersting facts about blood
 6) Show who can donate blood
 7) Show the height and weight for a eligible donor
-8) Some features are available for all site visiters whereas some are exclusively available for logged-in uses
+8) Some features are available for all site visiters whereas some are exclusively available for logged-in users